wargatiga2021/shortener/README.md

 ## 👨‍🏫 Demo & How To

-1. [url.wargati.ga/1](https://url.wargati.ga/1) should link to this repo.
+1. For example, [url.wargati.ga/1](https://url.wargati.ga/1) should link to this repo.

 1. **To add a new short link**:
 - Make sure you have a Github account, if you don't then register.
 It's easy.